gaelfargeas/PC_buid_app/README.md

 ## TODO list :
-generate an .exe with all qt package include and upload it. add used slot handler system (for ram and pcie). add used slot handler system (for sata). add an pdf wiewer. add day/night mode.
+generate an .exe with all qt package include and upload it.

+add used slot handler system (for ram and pcie).

+add used slot handler system (for sata).

+add an pdf wiewer.

+add day/night mode.

 get image from a link (if he can't get image from the link (exemple: no internet connection) he will search in the image folder (local)).
 So it can be use without internet connection but you have to add image to images folder before.

-add a windows that allow you to compare 2 component. add a windows that allow you to check compatibility between two component.
+add a windows that allow you to compare 2 component.

+add a windows that allow you to check compatibility between two component.
-fix a bug when we try to remove a selected motherboard when no computer case is selected.

 finish and upload Unit tests.